Kaktushose/jda-commands/wiki/docs/interactions/commands.md

 }
 ```

-Alternatively, you can wrap the parameter in an <java.util.Optional>.
+Alternatively, you can wrap the parameter in an <Optional>.
 ```java
 @Command("ban")
 public void onBanMember(CommandEvent event, Member target, Optional<String> reason, Optional<Integer> delDays) {